Have you thought about glamping but don’t think you can afford it? Our tips will show you how glamping on a budget is possible.

 You never know who may have a tent hanging out in the garage just begging to be used.

 If you’ve exhausted those avenues, it’s time to shop.
 This is really my favorite step anyways.

 I find the best deals at thrift stores!

 When my oldest son and daughter-in-law were married, I hosted the rehearsal dinner.
 I found nearly every single decoration at the thrift store from pillows to throws to an outdoor chandelier!

 You’ll be surprised by what you can find.
 The trick is not to expect to find everything on the first trip.
 You have to have a bit of patience when thrifting.

 When I’m seeking something in particular, I’ll stop in to my local thrift store a couple times a week.
 And pay attention to sale days or colored tags that may go on sale.

 Time to Buy Anything Else You Need to Complete the Glamping Experience.

 Finally, when you’ve rummaged through your house, creatively repurposed what you can and scoured the thrift stores, rummage sales, and Facebook Marketplace, it may be time to purchase a couple of new items.

-My favorite place to purchase new items at inexpensive prices is Oriental Trading.
-You’ll find great options for lighting, lanterns, and other items that will be great for decorating your glamping tent (I found a ton of items in the wedding items) or setting up a S’Mores bar.
+You’ll find great options for lighting, lanterns, and other items that will be great for decorating your glamping tent or setting up a S’Mores bar.